TeslaNeuro/Remote-Three-Phase-Induction-Motor-Control-Crane-System/README.md

 ## Software
 - Arduino IDE for firmware development
+- Proteus Professional for simulating the circuit and code using VSIM
 - C++ code to generate PWM signals on the Nano and display metrics on the Uno

 ## Getting Started